TouK/nussknacker/docs/scenarios_authoring/Intro.md

 **Please try [Quickstart](/quickstart/demo) to quickly understand how to move around Nussknacker Designer, create a simple scenario and see SpEL in action.**

 &nbsp;
-## Data records
-Nussknacker nodes process data records; once the node finishes processing of the data record it hands it over to the next node in the processing flow.
-Filter, Split, Switch nodes behave exactly like this.

-In the Streaming [processing mode](https://docs.nussknacker.io/documentation/documentation/about/ProcessingModes) data records are often referred to as events.
-They are read from Kafka topics and processed by the [engine](https://nussknacker.io/documentation/about/engines/) of choice: Flink or Lite.

-In the Request-Response processing mode there is no special name for a data record, even though the same term is also used in the Streaming case.

-&nbsp;
 ## Nussknacker scenario diagram

 Nussknacker provides a drag and drop visual authoring tool (Nussknacker Designer) allowing to define decision algorithms – we call them scenarios – without the need to write code.